Main Website

 The answer to this lies in app design.
 Design professionals decide how users perform an action.

 Let’s take an example.
-Assume you start an ecommerce app.
+Assume you are planning to launch an ecommerce app.
 You develop the app using a free Android app maker.
+The development side will be responsible for creating a mechanism for people to browse and buy products.

 Now let’s come to the technical definition of mobile app design.